Synonym(s)

 EtiopathogenesisThis section has been translated automatically.

-Etio: discussed is an initial staphylococcal folliculitis after short haircut or shaving.
+An initial staphylococcal folliculitis after short haircut or shaving is discussed.
 There is no pathogenetic relationship to acne (localization, absence of comedones).
-From unknown cause transition to a chronic fibrosing process with tissue hyperplasia and pressure atrophy of the follicles.
+Due to an unknown cause, a transition into a chronic fibrosing inflammation with tissue hyperplasia and a reactive pressure atrophy of the follicles occurs.

 ManifestationThis section has been translated automatically.